jedevc/fyp-report/report.md

-Essentially, we traverse the tree using a visitor pattern, at each level returning a type up to the next level, which can then be checked against other known types, or types derived from the AST in a similar way.
-For example, during an assignment, the types of both sides are checked against each other for compatibility, while an if statement will check that it's condition is compatible as a boolean value.
+Essentially, we traverse the tree using a visitor pattern, at each level returning a type up to the next level, which can then be checked against other known and explicitly annotated types, or types similarly derived from the AST.
+For example, during an assignment, the types of both sides are checked against each other for compatibility, while an if statement will check that its condition is compatible as a boolean value.

-However, because we are aiming for compatibility with the C type system, since we are compiling to C, we can't create an entirely new type system from scratch.
-In fact, due to the fact that the C type system is so complex, and built upon decades of historical baggage, it's incredibly difficult to replicate perfectly, specifically, the implicit type conversion and promotion rules.
-As a result, we construct a minimal type model of how C performs it's checks, and rely on explicit casts for cases that fall outside of more common use cases.
+However, because we are aiming for compatibility with the C type system and since we are compiling to C, we can't create an entirely new type system from scratch.
+In fact, because the C type system is so complex and built upon decades of historical baggage, its incredibly difficult to replicate perfectly, specifically, the implicit type conversion and promotion rules.
+As a result, we construct a minimal type model of how C performs its checks and rely on explicit casts for cases that fall outside of more common use cases.

 Our type model can be described by defining two kinds of types - concrete types, such as an integer `int` or a string `*char`, and abstract types, such